-1.3.2.
-CPMG pulse sequence configuration and NMR data processing are strongly dependent on the configuration of the CPMG sequence.
+1.3.3.
+CPMG pulse sequence configuration and NMR data processing

+The CPMG pulse sequence consists of a 90° initial pulse that tips the polarized protons into an x, y-plane, followed by several refocusing 180° pulses.
+The quality of the obtained CPMG decay data, its inversion, and the quality of interpretation are strongly dependent on the configuration of the CPMG sequence.
 The principal controlling parameters include the time between two pulses or echo spacing (TE), the polarization time or waiting time (TW), the number of pulses or the number of echoes (NE), and a number of CPMG trains (NT).